PriankaV/Data-Science-Projects/README.md

-Your README should provide a clear, concise overview of your GitHub repository.
-Since this repository contains your four homework projects, you can frame it as a collection of machine learning projects showcasing your skills in data analysis, model building, and evaluation.
-Here's a suggested outline for your README:

-Machine Learning Projects Repository
+**Data Science Projects Repository**
-This repository contains a collection of machine learning projects that demonstrate various data preprocessing, model training, evaluation, and visualization techniques.
+This repository contains a collection of data science learning projects that demonstrate various data preprocessing, model training, evaluation, and visualization techniques.
 Each project focuses on solving specific classification or prediction tasks using real-world datasets and industry-standard methodologies.

 Projects Included
-Breast Cancer Classifier
+- Breast Cancer Classifier

-Objective: Compare Decision Tree, Random Forest, and K-Nearest Neighbors classifiers for binary classification of breast cancer data.
+    - Objective: Compare Decision Tree, Random Forest, and K-Nearest Neighbors classifiers for binary classification of breast cancer data.
-Highlights:
-Data preprocessing with StandardScaler.
+    - Highlights: Data preprocessing with StandardScaler.
 Hyperparameter tuning using GridSearchCV.
 Model evaluation with F1-score, ROC curves, and confusion matrices.
 Multiclass Classification with Logistic Regression, SVM, and MLP

 Objective: Classify data into four performance categories: Poor, Average, Good, and Excellent.
 Highlights: